-1The EH electives must include (1) one course in American and three courses in British or European literature; (2) one course in each of the four following literary periods: Medieval-Renaissance, 17th-18th centuries, 19th century, 20th century; (3) a course in each of these three major genres: poetry, drama, prose fiction.
+- (1) one course in American and three courses in British or European literature; - (2) one course in each of the four following literary periods: Medieval-Renaissance, 17th-l8th centuries, 19th century, 20th century; - (3) a course in each of these three major genres: poetry, drama, prose fiction.
 A single course may fulfill several requirements simultaneously.
-Students may take one foreign literature in translation course (see IN course listings) as part of their English electives.
+Students may take one foreign literature-in-translation course (see IN course listings) as part of their English electives.

 IV.
+Minor

-Minor 20 (NOTE: English majors wishing to minor in a foreign language may fulfill their minor requirement with three 5-hour courses at the second-year level of foreign language study and an appropriate literature in translation course.)
+(NOTE: English majors wishing to minor in a foreign language may fulfill their minor requirement with three 5-hour courses at the second-year level of foreign language study and an appropriate literature-intranslation course. )

-V. Free Electives .
-20 VI.
+V. Free Electives 20

+VI.
 Total Requirements 200